-Type of demand

-Lawful interception Communications data

-Statistics Vodafone disclosure unlawful (1) (2) Vodafone disclosure unlawful (1) (2)

-Key Note (1) The Regulation of Interception of Communications and Provision of Communication-Related Information Act (RICA Act) regulates, among other things, the provision and disclosure of information and in the RICA database).
-Furthermore, employees of telecommunications service providers are prohibited from disclosing any information obtained in the course of employment a which is connected to exercising any powers or performance of any duties under the terms of the RICA Act.
+Type of demand Lawful interception Communications data Statistics Vodafone disclosure unlawful (1) (2) Vodafone disclosure unlawful (1) (2) Key Note (1) The Regulation of Interception of Communications and Provision of Communication-Related Information Act (RICA Act) regulates, among other things, the provision and disclosure of information.
+In particular, Section 42 of the RICA Act prohibits the disclosure of any information which was obtained in exercising powers and performing duties under the Act (e.g. the disclosure of information contained in the RICA database).
+Furthermore, employees of telecommunications service providers are prohibited from disclosing any information obtained in the course of employment and which is connected to exercising any powers or performance of any duties under the terms of the RICA Act.
 The RICA Act does, however, make provision for the disclosure of information in certain circumstances: (i) to any person who requires it for the performance of his or her duties under the Act; (ii) if he or she is the person who supplies it in the performance of his or her functions under the terms of the Act; (iii) information required under the terms of any law or as evidence in a court of law; or (iv) to any competent authority (including law enforcement agencies) which requires it for the institution of an investigation with a view to prosecuting a crime.

-Key Note (2) In 2017 and 2018, Right2Know (a non-profit advocacy organisation that campaigns for the free flow of information in South Africa) made requests for access to information of Access to Information Act No. 2 of 2000 (PAIA), requesting that all telecommunication operators provide information on the total number of enforcement agencies in each financial or calendar year for 2015, 2016, 2017 and 2018.

-Any request for access to information in accordance with PAIA is carefully considered on a case-by-case basis, taking into account all applicable competing and/or complementary legislated Given the competing legislative requirements between the disclosure restrictions of the RICA Act and the requirement to disclose via PAIA, we sought expert opinion and decided to supply the statistical information as requested by Right2Know in compliance with PAIA.
+Key Note (2) In 2017 and 2018, Right2Know (a non-profit advocacy organisation that campaigns for the free flow of information in South Africa) made requests for access to information in accordance with the Promotion of Access to Information Act No. 2 of 2000 (PAIA), requesting that all telecommunication operators provide information on the total number of disclosures made to law enforcement agencies in each financial or calendar year for 2015, 2016, 2017 and 2018.
+Any request for access to information in accordance with PAIA is carefully considered on a case-by-case basis, taking into account all applicable competing and/or complementary legislatic Given the competing legislative requirements between the disclosure restrictions of the RICA Act and the requirement to disclose via PAIA, we sought expert opinion and decided to supply the statistical information as requested by Right2Know in compliance with PAIA.
 The statistical information provided can be viewed via the following links.

-Link 1 - 2017

-Link 2 - 2018

-Link 3 - 2018
+Link 1 - 2017 Link 2 - 2018 Link 3 - 2018